sgangaprasath/sgangaprasath.github.io/talks.md

 - Dec, 2021 - Climate Study group talk on **Climate crisis**, _ICTS-TIFR Bengaluru_
 - Dec, 2021 - _New England Complex Fluids 2021_ talk on **Dynamics of cooperation in ants and robots**
 - Nov, 2021 - Seminar on **Patterns and adaptability** at _Department of Mechanical Engineering, IIT Hyderabad_
-- Oct, 2021 - Seminar on **From patterns to function** at _Department of Chemical Engineering, IIT Bombay–
+- Oct, 2021 - Seminar on **From patterns to function** at _Department of Chemical Engineering, IIT Bombay_
 - Sep, 2021 - Seminar on **Adaptability from patterns** at _Department of Mechanical Engineering, IISc Bangalore_
 - Sep, 2021 - Seminar on **Functional aspects of patterns** at _Department of Mechanical Engineering, IIT Madras_
 - Aug, 2021 - Seminar on **Towards designing adaptable systems** at _Department of Physics, IISER Bhopal_